Human Rights Risk Assessment

 ---|---|

-Results from Human Rights Risk Assessment
+Results from Human Rights Assessment

-Percentage of operational sites with human rights risk and controlling approach
+Percentage of operational sites with human rights risk and controlling approach)

 Percentage of total operational sites where have been assessed human rights risks | Percentage of total operational sites where risks have been identified | Percentage of operational sites where have human rights risks with mitigation actions taken | |